gdjohnson/TK19/concepts/predictive hermeneutics.md

 > When the corrections as we move from word to word produce a muddy picture, when unclear bits of information do not resolve to even greater clarity as we progress, we call the writer a poor stylist.

-### Delany 1995: “Some Remarks on Narrative and Technology”
+### Delany 1995: “Some Remarks on [[narrative]] and Technology”

-> Whether fulfilled or violated, each expectation citable in a narrative is the sign of a relationship between what comes before it and what comes after it.
+> Whether fulfilled or violated, each expectation citable in a [[narrative]] is the sign of a relationship between what comes before it and what comes after it.
 Not all of these relationships are necessarily consecutive, nor do they all run only from the past to the future.
 Something happen­ing on page ten of a text may charge or recharge with meaning some­thing we read on page two.
 And this can happen at any level.
-In short, we do not know the critical status of every narrative relation.
+In short, we do not know the critical status of every [[narrative]] relation.
 Often these re­lations are pleasurable simply in themselves.
-But what we are doing here is recomplicating narrative itself into a poetic model.
+But what we are doing here is recomplicating [[narrative]] itself into a poetic model.

 # Genericism and domesticity